reshmaananda/Database_433_Project/README.md

 - [Lokesh Poluru Velayudham](https://github.com/lokeshvelayudham/)

 ## Results

-The recommendation system provides accurate book recommendations based on the co-purchase behavior of Amazon customers.
-Evaluation metrics such as precision, recall, and F1-score are used to assess the performance of the recommendation algorithms.
+Co purchasing analysis using Louvain and Girvan newman algorithim detected all possible communities and the recommendation system provides accurate book recommendations based on the co-purchase behavior of Amazon customers.
+Evaluation metrics such as accuracy, MSE, ROC AUC Score.